-With over 90 million visitors, France is the most visited country in the world.
+With over 90 million visitors, France is the most visited country in the world .

-The 10 most visited destinations in the world include: France (90 million), Spain (83.7 million), the US (79.3 million), China (65.7 million), Italy (64.5 million), Türkiye (51.2 million), Mexico (45 million), Thailand (39.8 million), Germany (39.6 million), the UK (39.4 million).
+The 10 most visited destinations in the world include: France (90 million arrivals), Spain (83.7 million), the US (79.3 million), China (65.7 million), Italy (64.5 million), Türkiye (51.2 million), Mexico (45 million), Thailand (39.8 million), Germany (39.6 million), and the UK (39.4 million).

 According to the latest UNWTO Barometer, based on 2022 data, the top 10 most visited countries in the world remain unchanged.
 France remains the most visited country with 48.4 million visitors.
 The next names include: Mexico (31.9 million), Spain (31.2 million), Turkey (29.9 million), Italy (26.9 million), the US (22.1 million), Greece (14.7 million), Australia (12.7 million), Germany (11.7 million), UAE (11.5 million).
 China is not on the list because it will not open to international visitors until early 2023.

-As the world's most popular tourist destination for over 30 years according to WPR, France has many attractions such as the Eiffel Tower, the Louvre, the Palace of Versailles, Notre Dame Cathedral, the Côte d'Azur with its long beaches and beautiful countryside.
-The capital Paris is also the most visited city in Europe and the second most visited in the world with over 19 million visitors.
-The top is the capital of Thailand, Bangkok with over 22 million visitors.
+As the world's most popular tourist destination for over 30 years according to WPR, France has many attractions such as the Eiffel Tower, the Louvre, the Palace of Versailles, Notre Dame Cathedral, the Côte d'Azur region with its long beaches and beautiful countryside.
+The capital Paris is also the most visited city in Europe and the second in the world with over 19 million visitors.
+The top city is the capital of Thailand, Bangkok with over 22 million visitors.

 WPR also listed the 10 least visited destinations in the world, including: Tuvalu (2,700 visitors), Marshall Islands (6,100 visitors), Niue (10,200), Kiribati (12,000), Micronesia (18,000), Montserrat (British Overseas Territory - 19,300), Solomon Islands (29,000), Sao Tome & Principe (34,900), Comoros (45,000), Guinea-Bissau (52,000).